sanjaycal/ECE298A-6502-SKY/docs/info.md

 Thus, we decided to make some educated guesses and edits to 'improve' the design for our use cases, and make things easier.
-Finally, our code freeze occured before we could add any ADDR X type instructions (incrementing for arrays), which were deemed non-essential as they could be implemented via software(through program editing).
+Finally, our code freeze occured before we could add any ADDR X type instructions (incrementing for arrays), which were deemed non-essential as they could be implemented via software (through program editing).

-Overall though, we do intend for our 6502 to remain relatively authentic.
+Overall though, our intention is for our 6502 to remain relatively authentic.

 ## How it works
 This project implements a custom 8-bit microprocessor inspired by the 6502 architecture.
 The design is built around a central Arithmetic Logic Unit (ALU), a collection of registers, and a microcoded instruction decoder that executes a subset of the 6502 instruction set.